Character Search

 ...unless he's fighting something as big as he is, like Galactus, you're basically stuck drawing shots of his opponents walking around on his surface and fighting the old "anti-body" cliches.
 That's what Byrne is forced to do here.

-The art is great, of course, but it's a little bit of a let down.
+The art is great, of course, but the story is a little bit of a let down.
 The Thing manages to carry a bomb to Ego's core...

 Meanwhile, Frankie Raye discovers a shocking secret about herself, but we don't get to learn what it is yet.